In this article

 Are there cost and processing fees?

 Yes, there are.
-According to current regulations, the Department of State charges a renunciation fee, which typically ranges around US$2,350.
+According to current regulations, the Department of State charges a renunciation fee of US$450 (previously US$2,350).
 However, processing times can vary, but the certificate confirming renunciation (CLN) usually takes several months to be issued.

 Exit Tax.
 What is that?

 The Exit Tax is a US tax that applies to some people who decide to give up their US citizenship or Green Card.
-This tax mainly affects individuals who have a high net worth or a high income.
+This tax mainly affects individuals who have a high net worth, a high income tax liability, or who fail to meet certain tax compliance requirements.

-If your total assets (everything you own) are worth US$2 million or more, or if your average yearly income tax owed over the last five years was around US$201,000 or higher, the IRS considers you a “covered expatriate.”
+If your total assets (everything you own) are worth US$2 million or more, or if your average yearly income tax owed over the last five years was more than US$206,000 (2025 threshold), the IRS may consider you a “covered expatriate.”

 As a covered expatriate, you may owe Exit Tax on the money you would have made if you sold all your assets the day before you gave up your citizenship or Green Card.
 The IRS allows a certain amount of “gain” to be tax-free, but anything above that amount may be taxed, even if you didn’t actually sell anything.